wmodes/blackrockstation/README.md

 -   For the mic small diaphragm condenser microphones with a cardioid pattern are preferred, though others may work
 -   Good wind protection is necessary

+## Crossing Mast Controller

+The crossing mast controller handles turning the crossing lights and bell on and off.
+It operates on scheduled train events from the central controller.
+Additional considerations:

+- Where to place the controller?
+Is there space or a housing on the crossing masts themselves?
+- Has to be weatherproof since it is outside
+- Is the distance too great for WiFi?
+Prepare to run ethernet.
+- Since these lights/bells are either on or off, it could be possible to locate the controller in the station and run only switched power to the masts.
+- The masts themselves are a distance apart.
+I suspect it is simpler to have one controller turn them on and off, with power wiring from the least distant to the most distant.
+- Timing-wise, the lights/bell begins some number of seconds before a train "arrives" and turns off as soon as a train passes the station.

+## Signal Bridge Controller

+The signal bridge controller handles turning the lights on the signal bridge.
+Unlike the crossing mast controller, the signal lights are more complicated.
+It responds to timed events from the central controller.
+The light is always on in one of two settings, highball/go (upper light) or stop (lower light).
+Considerations include:

+- Where to place the controller?
+Need a housing on the signla bridge.
+- Has to be weatherproof since it is outside
+- Is the distance too great for WiFi?
+- The default setting of the signal bridge lights when no train is passing or present is...?
+- When a train is passing, the lights are set to highball.
+- Timing-wise, the lights go from highball to stop after the train passes the station.

 ## Internal Light Controller

 The light controller controls the internal lighting.
-It has recipes for glitch transitions as well as recipes for what lighting it provides during different eras.
+It has recipes for glitch effects during time-slips as well as recipes for what lighting it provides during different eras.
 Additional notes:

 -   Relay boards JBtek 4 or 8 Channel DC 5V Relay Module for Arduino Raspberry Pi DSP AVR PIC ARM at 10A capacity
 -   Can put in fully sealed box with external plugs for wiring simplicity